d3/d3-selection/README.md

 * [Multi-value map](http://bl.ocks.org/mbostock/3305515) variants of selection.attr, selection.style, selection.property, selection.class and selection.on are now implemented as distinct methods in the [d3-selection-multi plugin](https://github.com/d3/d3-selection-multi), rather than overloading the arguments.
 See [#2109](https://github.com/mbostock/d3/issues/2109).

-* The d3.ns.prefix namespace map has been renamed to d3.namespaces and is now a Map rather than an object.
+* The d3.ns.prefix namespace map has been renamed to d3.namespaces.

 * The d3.ns.qualify method has been renamed to d3.namespace.